yasmineelsheikh/6d/README.md

 ## Data
 We start with data from Tensorflow Datasets ports of the Open X-Embodiment project.
 While these datasets being open and available is great for general robot model training research, the iterator-style dataset makes it extremely difficult to do fast understanding and analysis, which motivates much of this work.
 As explained below in [Ingestion and Annotation](#ingestion-and-annotation), we can use Open X-Embodiment data or user-defined datasets.
 In order to download the Open X-Embodiment data, use the [`oxe_downloader` tool](https://github.com/mishmish66/oxe_downloader).

+We make our data available on the [Hugging Face Hub](https://huggingface.co/datasets/jacobphillips99/ares-data), which contains roughly 5000 rollouts from the Open X-Embodiment project.
+Users can download the data by running the [`pull_from_hub.sh` script](https://github.com/jacobphillips99/ares/blob/main/scripts/release/pull_from_hub.sh), which should download, extract, and restore the databases.
+Users can also upload their own data to the Hub by running the [`push_to_hub.sh` script](https://github.com/jacobphillips99/ares/blob/main/scripts/release/push_to_hub.sh).
+We upload the StructuredDatabase, AnnotationDatabase, EmbeddingDatabase, and videos to the Hub.
+The data is stored in the `data` directory in the root of the repository.
+The dataset contains the following:
+- `robot_data.db`: the StructuredDatabase SQLite database containing the structured metadata, descriptions, environment details, performance metrics, and more.
+- `embedding_data`: the EmbeddingDatabase IndexManager, containing the FAISS-backed indexes of trajectory states, actions, descriptions, and task instructions.
+- `annotation_mongodump`: the AnnotationDatabase MongoDB dump, containing the labeled rollouts, detections, success criteria, and other annotations stored in a MongoDB instance.
+- `videos`: a directory containing the videos and frames of the ingested rollouts.

 ## Ingestion and Annotation
 We adopt three main steps during ingestion: structured ingestion, embedding ingestion, and grounding ingestion.
 First, structured ingestion transforms the raw data into a structured format, which is then dumped into a SQL database.
 Second, embedding ingestion transforms data (such as the text description, video, action and state trajectories) into dense embeddings, which are then stored in a series of FAISS indexes.
 Third, grounding ingestion uses a VLM to detect objects in the scene and then detector and segmenter models to annotate the rollout with ground-truth labels and store these in a MongoDB database.